- I usually accept one or two undergraduate students each year.

 - For the application formalities, click here: Graduate Calendar and Graduate Program.

-If you apply to University of Waterloo's Department of Physics instead, I may be a co-supervisor but you need to find a primary supervisor in the physics department.
+If you apply to University of Waterloo's Department of Physics instead, I may be a co-supervisor but you will likely need to find a primary supervisor in the physics department.
 This is not a legal requirement but in practice it would be difficult to have a student based in one department and the supervisor based in another, because of issues relating to funding and the allocation of Teaching Assistantship (TA) jobs.

-Important information regarding the graduate program at the Department of Physics at University of Waterloo
+The graduate program at the Department of Physics at University of Waterloo

 The Departments of Physics of the Universities of Waterloo and Guelph have joined their graduate schools in the Guelph-Waterloo Physics Institute (GWPI), which means that students can take graduate courses at both physics departments.
-The graduate courses are generally video-linked via the internet.
+The graduate courses are generally video-linked.
 The graduate courses offered by the GWPI are also harmonized with those offered by UWaterloo's Faculty of Mathematics, and these courses can be taken for full credit also by Applied Math graduate students.
 Also, for example, the two GWPI graduate courses "General Relativity for Cosmology" and "Quantum Field Theory for Cosmology" are actually Applied Math courses that I teach and that are cross-listed (and video-linked) to GWPI.

 Graduate studies at the Perimeter Institute